-UPDATED 2/11: If you’re a Mac OS X user the time will come when your computer won’t boot or a problem may arise where you can’t take control of the device, and booting from an OS X installation media will be required.
+If you’re still using a Mac OS X, the time will come when your computer won’t boot, or a problem may arise where you can’t take control of the device, and booting from an OS X installation media will be required.

 This is why it’s recommended that you make a Mac OS X bootable USB when your Mac is in working conditions.
-However, if you find yourself on a scenario where your device (iMac, MacBook Pro, Air, Mac Pro or Mini) is not responding and you happen to have a Windows PC, then you can still be able to easily make a USB bootable installation media for your Mac OS X to reinstall the operating system using the Recovery Assistant.
+However, if you find yourself in a scenario where your device (iMac, MacBook Pro, Air, Mac Pro, or Mini) is not responding, and you happen to have a Windows 10 device, then you can still be able to make a USB bootable installation media for your Mac OS X to reinstall the operating system using the Recovery Assistant.

-Bear in mind that this will also work for Windows users, who are running Mac OS X on a virtual machine and need to upgrade to the latest version.
-For example, to OS X Yosemite.
+These instructions will also work for Windows users running Mac OS X on a virtual machine and needing to upgrade to the latest version.

 Before you dive into this guide, you’ll need a few things: